 During this live action video, the audience is part of the patient recovery journey, and they can see a different Stryker bed in action at each step of the journey.
 It’s clear that the patient recovery goes smooth and the product details have been thought of; the product is valuable.

 The videos discussed above were all very successful.
-While they may have started with the thought let’s ‘just make a video’, you can see that it’s important to look at the information you’re going to communicate and the goals of the project to figure out first, if video is the right media to communicate your message and second, what type of video is best fit to convey your message most effectively.
+While they may have started with the thought let’s ‘just start with a video,’ you can see that it’s important to look at the information you’re going to communicate and the goals of the project to figure out first, if video is the right media to communicate your message and second, what type of video is best fit to convey your message most effectively.

 If we had created a live-action video instead of a motion graphics video for the first example, it certainly wouldn’t have been as effective.
-Take the time to not ‘just make a video’ if you want to get the most out of it.
+Take the time to start with strategy and work forward from there.

 Interested in starting a video project with us?